Frequently asked questions

 Do I need a background in science and engineering to understand the plot?

-No. Like Breaking Bad, science drives the story, but the plot is written so anyone can follow along.
-For readers who want to go deeper, I added footnotes to provide additional technical details and references to real scientific research.
+No. Like Breaking Bad, science drives the plot, but the story is written so anyone can follow along.

 Will You Love or Hate It: